jwilkinson1122/custom_addons/pod_workflow/README.rst

 Plan definition on patients
 ---------------------------
 #.
-Go to 'Medical / Configuration / Settings' and inside
+Go to 'Podiatry / Configuration / Settings' and inside
    'Workflow' activate 'Plan definition on patients'.
 #.
-Go to 'Medical / Administration / Patients'
+Go to 'Podiatry / Administration / Patients'
 #.
 Select a patient and press the button 'Add Plan definition'.
 Automatically
    the requests are generated.

 Main activity on plan definitions
 ---------------------------------
 #.
-Go to 'Medical / Configuration / Settings' and inside
+Go to 'Podiatry / Configuration / Settings' and inside
    'Workflow' activate 'Main activity on plan definition'.
 #.
-Go to 'Medical / Workflow / Plan definitions'
+Go to 'Podiatry / Workflow / Plan definitions'
 #.
 Add an activity definition to the plan.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas